StarscapeTFT/TFTCalculator/README.md

 The first time you open the solution file, Visual Studio will download two dependencies from NuGet:

 * Octokit, used to check for updates.
-* Fody/Costura, used to produce single-click executables.
+* Costura.Fody, used to produce single executables for distribution.

 The source distribution includes binaries for:

 * [OpenBLAS](https://www.openblas.net/), used for high performance multithreaded calculations using the SSE and AVX instruction sets.
-* [OxyPlot](https://github.com/oxyplot/oxyplot), used for displaying the final curves.
+* [OxyPlot](https://github.com/oxyplot/oxyplot), used for displaying the probability data.
 This is included as a binary instead of a NuGet package because, at the time of this release, the latest NuGet package has several bugs related to DPI scaling that are fixed in the most up-to-date source code.

 The TFTCalculator solution contains two projects: